-Biofuels are likely to become a significant lever for the energy transition.
-While rarely discussed, they are already widely used in our daily lives.
-When you refuel at a gas station, you are probably purchasing a mixture of diesel and biodiesel (the European B7 diesel contains 7% biodiesel) or gasoline and ethanol (The E10 gasoline contains up to 10% ethanol).4
+Biofuels are derived from biological materials such as plants or organic waste, and are already widely used in our daily lives.
+When you refuel at a gas station, you are probably purchasing a mixture of diesel and biodiesel (the European B7 diesel contains 7% biodiesel) or gasoline and ethanol (The E10 gasoline contains up to 10% ethanol).